RestKit/RestKit/Docs/Design/Object Mapping 2.0.md

 capabilities of the RestKit framework.
 Before diving into the details of RestKit's object mapping system, be sure to get a firm grasp on KVC.

-There are two parts to the object mapping process and KVC figure prominently into both:
-1. Identification.
-After RestKit loads a remote resource and parses the resulting payload, it must determine how to handle the data and return it in the expected format to the application.
-To determine what to do with the data, RestKit iterates over
-1. Processing

 ## Object Mapping by Example

-The first order of business once RestKit has loaded and parsed a JSON/XML payload containing data you are interested in is to figure out how to map it.
-This determination is made by consulting the configuration provided by the developer and attempting to look up each configured key path via valueForKeyPath:.
-Let's consider an example:

-We are building a system that loads a collection of news articles from a remote system.
+To understand the object mapping subsystem of RestKit, let's consider an example.
+Imagine that we are building an app that loads a collection of news articles from a remote system.
 Each article has a title, a body, an author, and a publication date.
 We expect our JSON to come back something like this:

 ```json